Alternatives to the Yamaha Ténéré 700 you can buy now

 Overall recommendations: The KTM if money is no object!

-Lukily, there are LOTS of alternatives to the Yamaha Tenéré that you can get right now.
+Luckily, there are LOTS of alternatives to the Yamaha Ténéré that you can get right now.

 - If you prioritise road performance, and can pay, and want something that'll hold its value: Get the BMW F850GS or the Triumph Tiger 800 XC.
 You can also get these used.
 They're faster, but slightly heavier.
 But with either — especially the Triumph — expect to have to pay more for service.

-The Tenéré will be released in July 2019 in Europe (roughly at time of publication), in December 2019 in Austraila, and July 2020 in the USA.
+The Ténéré was released in July 2019 in Europe (roughly at time of publication), in December 2019 in Australia, and has a release date of July 2020 in the USA.

 - Engine: 689cc 2-cylinder (270-degree crank)